Retirement Guide

 -

 TERP can be used to pay for your monthly family or single health and dental insurance premiums.
 This option allows for insurance premiums to be taken from your TERP payment pre-tax, similar to your current paychecks, extending the period of time insurance is paid for by MMSD.
 Any remaining income after insurance premiums have been paid will be taxed and then direct deposited into your checking/savings account.
+IF your TERP amount does not cover the entire premium amount, the remaining balance will need to come from your PIC account.
+This means that you CANNOT have the Health Reimbursement Arrangement account if your TERP payment will not cover the entire amount of your monthly insurance premiums.

 You will have the opportunity to elect Option 1 or Option 2 during your retirement process and annually thereafter while receiving TERP.
 Your election will remain in-force through the calendar year and cannot be changed.